 “It’s the truth.”

 “Yeah,” Minjae said softly.
-“That’s what makes it hurt.”
+“And that’s what makes it hurt.”

-The relay blinked again, stabilising to a steady pulse.
-In the thin blue light, the two of them sat shoulder to shoulder—one built of discipline, the other of defiance—held together by shared exhaustion and the fragile rhythm of survival.
+In the thin blue light, the two of them sat side by side, shoulder to shoulder — one built from discipline, the other from defiance — held together by shared exhaustion and the fragile rhythm of survival.

 “Figures.”
-Minjae closed his eyes.
+Minjae snorted and closed his eyes.
 “Then at least you’re buying the first round.”

-Minjae’s grin lit up the dark.
-“Told you they’d find us.”
+Minjae’s grin lit up in the dark.
+“There we go.”

 “Yeah,” Minjae rasped, brushing dust off his arms.
 “Next time, we’re installing a skylight.”

-Minjae stretched, grimacing at the stiffness in his back.
-“You know, I think I’m gonna start charging for near-death experiences.
+“No spontaneous combustion,” Minjae added.
+“You know, I think I’m going to start charging for near-death experiences.
 Premium subscription service.”